Bessima/mobile_work/README.md

 # mobile_work
-This is information about mobile application
+This is information about the mobile app